 For reasons that doctors don’t yet understand, the immune systems of people with psoriasis malfunction.
 One type of white blood cell – the B-cell – begins creating antibodies that destroy normal skin cells.
 Another type of white blood cell – the T-cell – begins overproducing a substance called cytokines.
 This overproduction turns off a signal that regulates skin cell growth.

-That’s why psoriasis is considered an autoimmune disease.
+That’s why this condition is considered an autoimmune disease.
 Other autoimmune diseases include lupus and rheumatoid arthritis.

 Types of Psoriasis